 Magic Bullet Fund helps people who have made room in their homes and hearts for a feline or canine companion, but do not have the financial resources to provide cancer treatment.
-As of 2022, Magic Bullet Fund has helped 830 pets and their owners.
+As of 2022, Magic Bullet Fund has helped 850 pets and their families in need of assistance.

 Member, Dog Writers Association of America